 since functional forms do not, by definition, emerge as a consequence

-of pleasing the aesthetic preferences of users, the situation in which some people
+of pleasing the aesthetic preferences of users, a situation in which some people

-would like such forms, some would be indifferent to them, while others would positively
+would fancy such functional forms, while some would be indifferent to them, or positively

 dislike them, would simply not obtain.
-One could safely assume that since such forms were not developed
+One could safely assume (the logic went) that since such forms were not developed

 in order to appeal to anybody in particular, they would be acceptable, perhaps even pleasing, to everyone